 The 28-year-old gave the visitors the lead before Zlatan Ibrahimovic grabbed a double to put his side firmly back in the tie, but Ronaldo demonstrated his quality by netting a quick double to put the result beyond doubt.

-Ronaldo had already beaten the goalscoring feats of Eusebio (32), Figo (29), Nuno Gomes (27) and Rui Costa (26) prior to his 109th appearance for his country and he can now can break Pauleta's record with his next international goal.
+Ronaldo already had beaten the goalscoring feats of Eusebio (32), Figo (29), Nuno Gomes (27) and Rui Costa (26) prior to his 109th appearance for his country, and he can now can break Pauleta's record with his next international goal.

-The performance has further heightened his chances of lifting the Ballon d'Or in 2013 after an incredible year, in which he has now scored five hat-tricks this season alone.
+The performance has further heightened his chances of lifting the Ballon d'Or in 2013 after an incredible year in which he has now scored five hat tricks this season alone.